August 8, 2018

 9:00 AM: Who’s Doing Well, and How Do You Know?
 Market leaders look more like agencies than media companies.
 What’s their go-to-market strategy?
 Why do they look more like ad agencies?
 Presented by Gordon Borrell, CEO, Borrell Associates.
 His presentation will identify 3 market leaders, whom he will briefly profile.
 Throughout the day, we’ll hear directly from the key executive in charge of each of the named companies – Belo+Co, Townsquare, and The High Road Agency.

-2:15 Talent Acquisition & Retention.
+2:15: Talent Acquisition & Retention.
 The business of running a digital agency or selling services isn’t at all like widget-making.
 It takes a special brain – a special skill set.
 Where can that talent be found?
 Are there local pockets of genius, or do you have to look outside the market?
 This session explores the tricks of the trade.
+Presented by Andrea Rowan, General Manager, Excelerate Digital (McClatchy).
 Moderated by Jed Williams, Chief Innovation Officer, Local Media Association.

-3:00 Customer Retention Best Practices.
+3:00: Customer Retention Best Practices.
 Churn rates in the services business are as high as 60%, or so we hear.
 First-hand accounts offer a perspective on how to reduce churn, increase customer loyalty, and lift lifetime value.
-Presenters include Amber Aldrich, Senior Sales Director, The Seattle Times and executive from WEHCO Media to be announced.
+Presenters include Amber Aldrich, Senior Sales Director, The Seattle Times and Jay Horton, President, WEHCO Digital.
 Moderated by Jed Williams, Chief Innovation Officer, Local Media Association

 5:00 PM: Happy Hour at Lizzie McNeil’s sponsored by Dream Local Digital